fdavalo/dbaas/README.md

 Then get your url from `oc get routes`

+If you do not want to build the image, you can use this image `quay.io/fdavalo/utils:dbaas-1.0.1` and change it in deployment.yaml

 ## Backend servers (databases, users, sessions)

 By default, the backend servers will be served by a json-server.